Metal mine water pollution

 What are we doing now?

 The Metal (Non-Coal) Mines Programme (or ‘the Programme’) was established in 2020 to continue this work.
-It is funded by Welsh Government and is being jointly delivered by NRW and the Coal Authority.
+It is funded by Welsh Government and is being jointly delivered by NRW and MRA.
 The Programme is one of a number delivering the River Basin Management Plans (RBMPs) in Wales, which are designed to protect and improve the water environment for the benefit of people and wildlife.

 The primary objective of the Programme is to achieve cleaner rivers, and in doing so, directly contribute to the sustainable management of natural resources as detailed in the Environment (Wales) Act 2016 and the Well-being of Future Generations (Wales) Act 2015.